 Rare plants flourish in Fletcher Moss Botanical Gardens, with heathers, rock garden and alpine house, making the grounds an atmospheric setting for summer performances.

 You can even swim in Didsbury – Withington Community Baths, with many original features and a more recent gym and sauna, contains the only Edwardian pool still in use around the city.

 Didsbury is only around four miles from the airport, so it offers reasonably-priced hotels and apartments, and there is a good selection for a stopover or a stay in Manchester.

-7. Chorlton, trendy area
+7. Chorlton, pleasant residential area